What Dreams May Come (film): Differences from the novel

-The film differs significantly from the novel, in its plot and its vision of the afterlife.
+The film differs significantly from the novel in its plot and its vision of the afterlife.

-In the novel, there are far more references to Theosophical, New Age and paranormal beliefs.
-The author Richard Matheson claims in an introductory note that only the characters are fictional, and that most everything else is based on research (the book includes an extensive bibliography).
+The novel has far more references to Theosophical, New Age, and paranormal beliefs.
+The author, Richard Matheson, wrote in an introductory note that only the characters are fictional and that almost everything else is based on research (the book includes an extensive bibliography).
 Story elements that do not show up in the film include astral projection, telepathy, a séance, and the term "Summerland" (a name for a simplified heaven in Theosophy, and for heaven in general in religions such as Wicca).

 The details of Chris's life on Earth differ strongly in the novel.
 Only Chris and his wife (called Ann) die.
-Their children, who are grownups rather than youngsters, remain alive, as minor characters.
+Their children, who are adults rather than young children, remain alive, as minor characters.
 Albert and Leona are the people they appear to be, and the character played by Max Von Sydow does not appear in the book.
 Albert is Chris's cousin rather than simply a friend.
-Chris and Ann are rural types rather than the urbanites portrayed in the film, and he is not a pediatrician, nor is she a painter.
-He is a Hollywood screenwriter, and she has a variety of jobs.
+Chris and Ann are rural types rather than the urbanites portrayed in the film.
+Chris is not a pediatrician but a Hollywood screenwriter.
+Ann is not a painter and has a variety of jobs.

 In the book, the afterlife imagery is based on natural scenery rather than paintings.
 The novel's depiction of hell is considerably more violent than in the film.
-Chris finds it difficult to move, breathe or see, and he suffers physical torture at the hands of some inhabitants.
-He does not encounter ships, thunderstorms, fire, or the sea of human faces that his film counterpart walks on.
-Instead, he and Albert climb craggy cliffs and encounter sights such as a swarm of insects that attacks people.
+Chris finds it difficult to move, breathe, or see, and he suffers physical torture at the hands of some inhabitants.
+He does not encounter ships, thunderstorms, fire, or the sea of human faces on which his film counterpart walks.
+Instead, Albert climbs craggy cliffs and encounters sights such as a swarm of insects that attack people.

 Ann is consigned to hell for 24 years, not eternity.
-At the end, which resembles an alternate version of the film but not the standard version, she escapes from hell by being reincarnated, because she is not ready for heaven.
+At the end, which resembles an alternate version of the film but not the standard version, she escapes from hell by being reincarnated because she is not ready for heaven.